You can use our fun multiplication worksheets to give your kids a head start with multiplication.

 Anything times one is itself.
 Identity.
 That's usually enough, yet the flash cards are good for practicing the equations especially with our fun multiplication worksheets.

-You can use these large multiplication charts as multiplication drill sheets.
+You can use these large multiplication charts as multiplication drill sheets to help your children master the multiplication facts.

 I keep the second set on a clip board to use as a flip chart for oral practice or to take with me as I go around the classroom checking their work.
 It's got a good place at the top for the clip.

 Remember to put your hand or a card over the next equation so that the kids are more sure to be looking at the right equation.
-You can also fold the other side under.
+You can also fold the page in half to hide the problems you're not drilling.
+It's best to show one equation at a time.

 There is a link below at 9c for printing all twelve of the clipboard set.

-The low placement of the numbers on the page allows space for the clip at the top.
+The low placement of the numbers on the page allows space for the clip at the top to hold the paper or cardstock (this can get lots of use) without covering the equations.

 Many times a quick review is enough to help students move to the next table using our fun multiplication worksheets.
 Simply have them repeat the equation three times quickly. :-)